firzad/COMP6771-Word-Ladder/README.md

 ```

 The back-end that you will write takes a start word, a destination word, and a lexicon, which
-returns valid word-ladders.
+returns valid word ladders.
 By using a [breadth-first search][bfs], you’re guaranteed to find the
 shortest such sequence.
 Here are some more examples.

 ```cpp